eventide-project/docs/user-guide/message-db/server-functions.md

 The principle use of the `correlation` parameter is to implement Pub/Sub.

 The `correlation` parameter filters the retrieved batch based on the content of message metadata's `correlationStreamName` attribute.
 The correlation stream name is like a _return address_.
-It's a way to give the message some information about the component where the message originated from.
+It's a way to give the message some information about the component that the message originated from.
 This information is carried from message to message in a workflow until it ultimately returns to the originating component.

 ::: warning
 Pub/Sub and correlation works only with the retrieval of messages from a category.
 An error will occur if the `correlation` argument is sent to a retrieval of a stream rather than a category.